The climate in the NetherlandsAverage daytime and nighttime temperatures

 Climate zone: Moderate zone of the northern hemisphere

 The climate in the Netherlands widely corresponds to the German weather conditions.
 It is cold, wet and a few beautiful summer months are also happening.
+It rarely gets really warm here and you can safely leave your swimwear at home.
 Due to the warmer temperatures the best time for traveling is from June to September.
 Nearly unattractive for tourists are the cold months from November to March.

 › Duration of daylight and sunshine in the Netherlands

-In the years 1991 to 2019 there were only these 5 weather stations in the whole country, which reported continuous temperature values.
+In the years 1951 to 2019 there were only these 1 weather stations in the whole country, which reported continuous temperature values (De Bilt).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Juli 2006 with 21.9 °C. Januar 1997 was the coldest month with an average temperature of -1.1 °C.
+The hottest month in this entire period was 2006 with 22.3 °C. 1956 was the coldest month with an average temperature of -6.7 °C.